RESTRICTIONS

 Many of the shell restrictions have long had user-interface support through the Group Policy snap-in to the Microsoft Management Console, but we might wonder why they do not all have this support.
 Recent additions, which are numerous, are especially conspicuous in their omission from this user interface, which is anyway very often wrong about the applicable versions.

 Of course, some restrictions may have other user-interface support that I simply haven’t found yet.
-The descriptions given below refer to administrative templates that Microsoft supplies with Windows Vista.
+The descriptions given below refer to administrative templates that Microsoft supplies with the original Windows Vista.
 That a restriction is listed as having no known user-interface support just means it is not listed in those templates.

 Enumeration

 That a restriction is listed below means only that it is recognised by the SHRestricted function in the stated SHELL32 versions, such that a result is returned from the corresponding registry value.
 To SHRestricted, the mapping of restriction to registry value is just an implementation detail, not only in principle but also in practice.
-For instance, for SHELL32 version 5.00, the registry value selected by the ID 0x10000000 changed from NoLogoff to StartMenuLogoff.
+For instance, for SHELL32 version 5.0, the registry value selected by the ID 0x10000000 changed from NoLogoff to StartMenuLogoff.
 That a registry value is selected by a shell restriction does not mean that the registry value has any effect, in any Windows version.
 Conversely, a registry value may have been meaningful before it became available as a shell restriction, and may continue to be meaningful after being discontinued as a shell restriction.

 Bit Flags